 Apple is gearing up to launch Apple Pay across Target, Taco Bell, Speedaway and other top merchants in the United States.
-With the addition of these national retailers, 74 of the top 100 US merchants now accept the mobile payment solution.

 Target on Wednesday said that a drop in demand for Apple's products hurt its electronics sales during the second quarter.
 Reuters passes along comments made by the company's CEO Brian Cornell during today's conference call, who said sales of Apple products in their stores were down more than 20% year-over-year.